-The four members of the SOGICA research team have different and complementary backgrounds and areas of expertise.
+The SOGICA research team included four members with different and complementary backgrounds and areas of expertise.

 Professor in law and project leader

 Nuno did his undergraduate law studies at the University of Coimbra (Portugal) and University of Bologna (Italy), and is a member of the Portuguese Bar.
 He worked as a legal consultant at the Legal Affairs and Litigation Department of the Portuguese Securities Market Commission (CMVM), and as a research fellow at the Centre of European Law and Politics at the University of Bremen (ZERP) (Germany).
 He carried out his doctoral studies at the University of Bremen, where he obtained his Dr. jur. title (summa cum laude).

 Nuno joined the University of Sussex as a Professor of Law in 2016.
 Previously, he was a Senior Lecturer at the University of Liverpool (2012-2016) and Lecturer at the University of Manchester (2006-2012).
 He has also been a Visiting Professor at Wuhan University (China) and the School of Law of the University of Lisbon (Portugal), as well as a guest scholar at the University of Girona (Spain) and the Raoul Wallenberg Institute of Human Rights and Humanitarian Law (Sweden).